Keyboard shortcuts

 1. Core Concepts: Differentiated concurrency (structure) from parallelism (execution), and processes (isolated) from threads (shared memory).
 Highlighted risks like race conditions and deadlocks.

-2. Compile-Time Safety: Explained how Rust’s ownership, borrowing, and the Send/Sync marker traits prevent data races in safe code by enforcing strict access rules.
+2. Compile-Time Safety: Explained how Rust’s ownership, borrowing (specifically shared and exclusive references), and the Send/Sync marker traits prevent data races in safe code by enforcing strict access rules.

 3. OS Threads (std::thread): Introduced thread::spawn for creating threads, JoinHandle for managing them (joining, getting results, panic handling), move closures for transferring ownership, and Builder for configuration (name, stack size).
 Noted the 'static lifetime requirement for spawn.